 Stefanos has an MSc in Physics and did his thesis on Travelling Wave Parametric Amplifiers at TNO and the Steelelab in Delft.
 After spending a day in the cleanroom, he enjoys hanging out with his friends in a Lounge.

-Sophie is pursuing an MSc in Physics as well as working part-time for a non-profit strategy consultancy.
+Sophie has an MSc in Applied Physics with a focus on subatomic physics and scattering phenomena.
+During her master, she worked part-time for a non-profit strategy consultancy and taught Latin and physics to high-school students.
 During the day she uses her creativity and strategical thinking for QuantWare's intellectual property.
-Outside of work she loves applying these skills in the kitchen.
+Outside of work she loves applying these skills in the kitchen or reading a good book.

 After successfully completing his master thesis on microwave circuit design in the field of topological quantum computing, Daan pursued the need for cryogenic methods of signal amplification at Microsoft.
 Combined with two years of cleanroom experience, the design of these electronics allows his passion for physics to create the future.